Home

 What causes a person to faint?
 Fainting is caused by a sudden and significant drop in your blood pressure.
 If your blood pressure drops for whatever reason, the part of your body most likely to get an inadequate supply of blood is your brain, because it's on the top.
 The brain, more than any other organ, needs a steady supply of freshly oxygenated blood, and it can be damaged if blood flow is impaired.
 That's a problem if your blood pressure drops a lot, and fainting is the body's response to this problem.
 If we can't get enough blood to the brain, fainting brings the brain down to the blood.

-If we had our brains in our feet, there wouldn't be any such thing as fainting, but kickboxing would be even more dangerous than it is now.
+If we had our brains in our feet, there wouldn't be any such thing as fainting, but kickboxing matches would be really hard to score.

 Too much of a good thing